dbochicchio/vera/VirtualDevices/README.md

 To install, simply upload the files in this directory (except readme) using Vera's feature (Go to *Apps*, then *Develop Apps*, then *Luup files* and select *Upload*) and then create a new device under Vera.
 App Store is recommended.

+# Async HTTP support (version 1.5+)
+Version 1.5 introduced support for async HTTP.
+This will make your device faster, because it's not blocking until the HTTP call is completed.
+This is supported out of the box on openLuup.
+Just download [this file](https://github.com/akbooer/openLuup/blob/master/openLuup/http_async.lua) if you're running this plug-in on Vera, and copy it with the plug-in files.
+Async HTTP is strongly recommended.
+The plug-in will automatically detect it and use it if present.

 # Create a new device
 To create a new device, got to Apps, then Develops, then Create device.
 Every time you want a new virtual device, just repeat this operation.